petee-d/stereotype/README.md

-# supermodel
+# stereotype

-Supermodel is a performance-focused Python 3.8 library for providing a structure for your data and validating it.
+Stereotype is a performance-focused Python 3.8 library for providing a structure for your data and validating it.
 The models allow fast & easy conversion between primitive data and well-typed Python classes.

-Supermodel is heavily influenced by the beauty of [dataclasses](https://docs.python.org/3/library/dataclasses.html) and versatility of [Schematics](https://schematics.readthedocs.io/), while having much better performance - both in terms of CPU usage and memory footprint.
+Stereotype is heavily influenced by the beauty of [dataclasses](https://docs.python.org/3/library/dataclasses.html) and versatility of [Schematics](https://schematics.readthedocs.io/), while having much better performance - both in terms of CPU usage and memory footprint.
 While it wasn't an influence, it is somewhat similar to [Pydantic](https://pydantic-docs.helpmanual.io/), but also beats it in benchmarks and provides easier validation.

-Supermodel supports Python 3.8 and above (future support for older versions of Python is highly unlikely) and has 100% line test coverage.
+Stereotype supports Python 3.8 and above (future support for older versions of Python is highly unlikely) and has 100% line test coverage.

 ## Features